Sandie Lindsay, 1st Baron Lindsay of Birker: Career

-In 1903 he won the Shaw fellowship in moral philosophy at the University of Edinburgh, as had his father, the first recipient of this award.
-He was assistant lecturer in philosophy at the Victoria University of Manchester from 1904 to 1906, when he was elected a fellow and tutor in philosophy at Balliol College, Oxford.

-During the First World War he served in France, was mentioned twice in dispatches, and was a Lieutenant-colonel.
+In 1903 Lindsay won the 'Shaw Fellowship' in moral philosophy at the University of Edinburgh, as had his father, who was the first recipient of the award.
+In the October of the following year he obntained a post as an assistant lecturer in philosophy at the Victoria University of Manchester.
+However, by the following March he had applied for a tutorial fellowship in Balliol College, Oxford, which was finally offered to him in the following September.
+Consequently in 1906 Lindsay returned to Balliol College as a fellow and tutor in philosophy.
+In 1910 he was appointed as 'Jowett Lecturer in Philosophy', which included the chief responsibility for the teaching of philosophy in the college.
+From the latter part of the First World War, 1917, and afterwards to 1919, he acted as 'Deputy Controller of Labour' in France, during which he became a Lieutenant-colonel; he received a CBE (Military) and he was mentioned in dispatches.

-He was Professor of Moral Philosophy at the University of Glasgow (1922–24).
-He was president of the Aristotelian Society from 1924 to 1925.
+From 1922 to 1924, Lindsay was Professor of Moral Philosophy at the University of Glasgow.
+From 1924 to 1925, he was president of the Aristotelian Society.
 In 1924 he became master of Balliol College and became vice-chancellor of the University of Oxford from 1935 to 1938.
-He worked with Lord Nuffield who donated £1 million to fund a new physical chemistry laboratory and a postgraduate college for social studies, Nuffield College, Oxford in 1937.
+He worked with Lord Nuffield who in 1937 donated £900,000 to fund the creation of a postgraduate college, Nuffield College, Oxford.

-At Oxford, Lindsay was a leading figure in the adult education movement.
-On his retirement from Balliol, in 1949, Lindsay was appointed the first Principal of the University College of North Staffordshire which opened in 1949 and is now Keele University.
+At Oxford, Lindsay was a leading figure in the Adult Education Movement.

 In 1938, Lindsay stood for Parliament in the Oxford by-election as an 'Independent Progressive' on the single issue of opposition to the Munich Agreement, with support from the Labour and Liberal parties as well as from many Conservatives including the future Prime Ministers Winston Churchill, Harold Macmillan, and Edward Heath, and the President of the Oxford Union, Alan Wood, but lost to the official Conservative candidate, Quintin Hogg.

-In 1949 Lindsay became the Founding Principal of the University College of North Staffordshire, which opened at Keele Hall in 1950.
-This unique institution - the first UK University of the 20th Century - tested many of Lindsay's educational principles and reflected the postwar idealism of its day.
-Known by many as the "Keele Experiment", many of the features of the New Universities of the 1960s were tested at Keele.
+In 1949, upon his retirement from Balliol, Lindsay became the Founding Principal of the 'University College of North Staffordshire', which opened at Keele Hall in 1950.
+This unique institution - the first UK university of the 20th Century - tested many of Lindsay's educational principles and reflected the post-war idealism of its day.
+Known by many as the "Keele Experiment", many of the features of the new universities of the 1960s were tested at Keele.
 The University College became the University of Keele in 1962.

 Personal life

 Lindsay married Erica Violet Storr (1877 – 28 May 1962), daughter of Francis Storr, in 1907 and they had one daughter and two sons.
 He was elevated to the peerage on 13 November 1945 as Baron Lindsay of Birker, of Low Ground in the County of Cumberland.
 He was introduced to the House of Lords on 5 December 1945.
 He was succeeded in the barony by his eldest son Michael Francis Morris Lindsay.